Welcome to today's edition of the Rush 24-7 podcast.

 Most of the Democrats will say, well, yeah, it's a stupid thing, a little dumb thing to say, but Bush created the atmosphere.

-But Delahunt assorted uh asserted that the Bush administration's foreign policy deserves some blame for fostering a climate where a world leader could offer such strident denunciations of the American president in front of the General Assembly.
+But Delahunt asserted that the Bush administration's foreign policy deserves some blame for fostering a climate where a world leader could offer such strident denunciations of the American president in front of the General Assembly.

-This is Bill Delahunt, who has made a deal with the real devil in order to score some PR points with his sad pathetic constituents.
+This is Bill Delahunt, who has made a deal with the real devil in order to score some PR points with his sad, pathetic constituents.

-And he actually these people are so easy to predict.
+And he actually, these people are so easy to predict.

 I know them like every square inch of my glorious naked body.

-Pelosi denounce him?
+Did Pelosi denounce him?

 Pelosi did denounce him.

-Says an everyday thug.
+He says an everyday thug.

-But there has been no outrage from the Democrats on his assault on the United States of America, and I am predicting to you that behind closed doors, a bunch of them are saying what Delahunt here said publicly.
+And I am predicting to you that behind closed doors, a bunch of them are saying what Delahunt here said publicly.

 Yeah, yeah, yeah, a little off the wall, a little over the top.